sun-umn/NCVX_Documentation/docs/_sources/settings/new_para.rst.txt

-New Parameters
+NCVX New Options
 ========================

 QPsolver
 ------------------

-String in {'osqp', 'gurobi'}.
+String in {'osqp'}.
 Default value: 'osqp'

 Select the QP solver used in the steering strategy and termination condition.
+Currently only osqp is available.

 init_step_size
 ----------------